 The letters must describe specific instrumentation and/or experimental techniques developed by the candidate that have had a significant impact on aerosol science and technology.
 The curriculum vitae should include a list of relevant commercial instruments, patents, and/or publications.

-Nominations for the Benjamin Y. H. Liu Award in one PDF file in the order listed above, are due by May 8 to: firstname.lastname@example.org.
+Nominations for the Benjamin Y. H. Liu Award, in one PDF file in the order listed above, are due by April 5 to: email@example.com.

 List of Recipients